flaminem/ansible-role-zabbix-server/README.md

 https://github.com/jdauphant/ansible-role-zabbix-server

-## Information:
+## Informations:
-This role is base on the model : https://github.com/resmo/ansible-role-zabbix-agent
+This role is base on the structure of : https://github.com/resmo/ansible-role-zabbix-agent Tested on Ubuntu, not on Redhat family